Treatment Center Setting

 Bluff Plantation follows a treatment philosophy combining holistic, neuroscience-driven, and physician-backed care.

-Treatment begins with a comprehensive evaluation and is available at several levels.
-There is detoxification (up to Level IV for severe cases), residential treatment, intensive outpatient programming, and partial hospitalization treatment.
-Regardless of the program, personal therapy, 12-step work, meditation, and nutritional counseling may be incorporated into treatment.
+The process begins with a comprehensive evaluation and plan of treatment.
+Services include detoxification (up to Level IV for severe cases), residential treatment, partial hospitalization (PHP), and intensive outpatient programming (IOP).
+Personal therapy, 12-step work, meditation, and nutritional counseling** may be incorporated at all stages.

-Bluff Plantation allows for continued care.
-According to the facility’s website, planning for post-graduation starts during the initial rehabilitation period.
-To ease the transition, aftercare coordinators help clients readjust to life at home or work.
+Bluff Plantation focuses on continued care.
+To ease the transition following treatment, aftercare coordinators help clients readjust to life at home and work.

-Bluff Plantation is led by highly experienced pain and addiction experts, including a triple board certified medical director and a master’s level executive director.
-Other treatment staff consist of therapists, nurses, nutrition counselors, and physicians.
-The facility has a staff-to-client ratio of 3:1.
+Part of the RiverMend Health Family of Treatment Centers and affiliated with the Medical College of Georgia at Georgia Regents University, Bluff Plantation is led by highly experienced pain and addiction experts, including a triple board certified medical director and a master’s level executive director.
+Other treatment staff includes therapists, nurses, nutrition counselors, and physicians.

 ACCOMMODATIONS & AMENITIES